The Milky Way, 100,000 light years

 This map shows the full extent of the Milky Way galaxy - a spiral galaxy with at least two hundred billion stars.
 Our Sun is buried deep within the Orion Arm about 26,000 light years from the centre.

 In our scale model the centre of the Milky Way lies at 236,000 km, which is about two-thirds on the way towards the Moon.
 The diameter of our galaxy is about 100,000 light years, corresponding in our scale model with a circle of 947,000 km, which is about 1.5 times the orbit of the Moon.
 See image below.

-The image to the right shows our scale model.
+The size of the image to the left shows our scale model.
 The circle is the orbit of the Moon.
 The scale model of the Milky Way galaxy extends far beyond the Moon's orbit.